 Your budget depends on where you go, the type of program in which you are enrolled and the cost of living for the city in which you are studying.
 Studying abroad can often be more affordable than living in Austin, or it can be comparable to living on campus.
-Just make sure to add in the cost of your flight.
-In the Study Abroad portal, each program lists an associated budget.
-Some costs are fixed — like tuition, technology fee and insurance — while airfare, housing and personal expenses vary.
-You can find Budget Sheets on the program pages of the Study Abroad portal with cost estimates, but please know that the actual costs vary per student.
+In the Terra Dotta Study Abroad portal, each program has a budget sheet which lists billable costs — like tuition, technology fee and insurance — and non-billable costs like airfare, housing and personal expenses which can vary.
+Actual costs will vary per student.

 Health and Safety Resources While Studying Abroad